KnowEnG/DRaWR/README.md

 ### Local copy of DRaWR repository

-If you wish to use the sample files necessary to complete the tutorial or the datasets from the paper, first clone this repository from github:
+If you wish to use the sample files necessary to complete this tutorial or the datasets from the paper, first clone this repository from github:
 ```
 git clone https://github.com/cblatti3/DRaWR.git
 ```